onzfonz/comp227/src/content/8/en/part8b.md

 }
 ```

-Quite a few semicolons are missing, but those are easy to add.
+You may have a few semicolons missing, but those are easy to add, and WebStorm should be able to add them when a file is saved.
 We also have to solve the ESlint issues concerning the `any` type:

 ![vscode error unsafe assignment of any value](../../images/8/50x.png)

-We could and probably should disable some ESlint rules to get the data from the request body.
+We should disable some ESlint rules to get the data from the request body.

 Disabling *`@typescript-eslint/no-unsafe-assignment`* for the destructuring assignment
 and calling the [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/Number) constructor to values is nearly enough: